 What compelled me to watch the movie at CineVegas was Imagining Dante in Vegas: “Saint John of Las Vegas” Director Hue Rhodes.
 Having read Dante’s Inferno in-depth for Medieval English Lit, I was excited to see a modern-day interpretation of it on film.

-For an indie film, a lot of familiar stars were in it: Steve Buscemi played the lead, John Alighieri.
-John is an ex-gambler and Las Vegas native who – down on his last bit of luck – makes a conscious decision to get away.
-He moves to Albuquerque, New Mexico as far as his tank of gas would take him to start a new life.
+For an indie film, many familiar stars were in it: Steve Buscemi played the lead, John Alighieri.
+John is an ex-gambler and Las Vegas native who – down on his last bit of luck – makes a conscious decision to getaway.
+So he moves to Albuquerque, New Mexico, as far as his tank of gas would take him to start a new life.

 But anyone who is from Vegas or has lived here knows that you can never get the city out of your system.
 If you think you’re leaving, you’ll find a way back by divine providence or because “the Devil made you do it.”
 My fair city seeps in like an aggressive form of inoperable cancer and will eat you alive in all the best ways possible.
 John’s hell is Las Vegas and all the dreams that she took from him.
 I should say “outside of Las Vegas,” as a few characters were quick to correct him.

-During the Q&A after the show, Rhodes made a point to say that we know people like this.
-People who have little quirks, where you might be shocked that they do this but for them, it’s completely normal.
+During the Q&A after the show, Rhodes said that we know people like this.
+People who have little quirks, where you might be shocked that they do this, but for them, it’s completely normal.
 I loved that explanation.

 Peter Dinklage played Mr. Townsend, the owner of Townsend Insurance LLC.
 He is also Jill’s ex.
-I literally jumped in my seat when I saw him.
-His performance was amazing.
-I wish he was given more screen time, but then, it wouldn’t make any sense.
+I jumped in my seat when I saw him.
+His performance was terrific.
+I wish he has more screen time, but then, it wouldn’t make any sense.
 I love everything he is in, period.

-The big-name sinners were played by Tim Blake Nelson (Militant Ned the Nudist), John Cho (Smitty the Firelord), and Emmanuelle Chriqui (Tasty D. Light the wheelchair-bound stripper).
+The big-name sinners were played by Tim Blake Nelson (Militant Ned the Nudist), John Cho (Smitty the Firelord), and Emmanuelle Chriqui (Tasty D. Light the stripper who uses a wheelchair).
 I won’t give away the ending, but John does go through quite a journey to find himself.
 I’m not surprised in any way that he had to come back to Vegas to figure it out.
 Vegas has that power over everyone.